Are you looking for a new challenge?

 In addition, good group coordinators are friendly and social with a strong sense of community, open minded, with a sense of humour and emotional intelligence i.e. respect for others, tolerance, empathy and patience.

 You don't need in depth campaign knowledge or expertise.
-The most important thing is to be enthusiastic and committed.
-We will provide you with everything else you need.
+The most important thing is to be enthusiastic and committed and have good communication skills.